Zon-Phoo-56/Repo-assignment/README.md

-#Zon Phoo's VS code readme file
+#Zon Phoo's Github readme file
 This is my readme from github account.